Salle Gaveau: Construction

 The plans for the hall were drawn up by Jacques Hermant in 1905, the year the land was acquired.
 The construction of the Gaveau building took place from 1906 to 1907.
 The vocation of this hall was chamber music from the beginning, and its seating capacity was a thousand, just as it is today.
 The hall was home to a large organ built in 1900 by the Cavaillé-Coll|Mutin-Cavaillé-Coll firm.
-This instrument with 39 stops (8 on the positive, 12 on the recitative, 12 on the grand organ and 7 on the pedal) was subsequently installed in 1957 in the commune of Saint-Saëns in Normandy.
+This instrument with 39 stops (8 on the positif expressif, 10 on the récit expressif, 12 on the grand-orgue organ and 7 on the pedal) was subsequently installed in 1957 in the commune of Saint-Saëns in Normandy.
 The hall is a concert venue renowned for its exceptional acoustics.

 Beginnings

 The hall opened its doors on 3 October 1907 for the concert of the Lehrergesangverein (Teachers' Choir of the city of Bremen with one hundred and forty performers).
 It immediately became a prestigious hall.
 Camille Saint-Saëns' concert in the Salle Gaveau [audience and orchestra from the stage]; then other famous musicians gave concerts there from the first months after the opening.
 The concerts Lamoureux, conducted by Camille Chevillard, Vincent d'Indy and André Messager, moved to Gaveau.
 On 5, 8 and 12 November 1907, Alfred Cortot, Jacques Thibaud and Pablo Casals performed the complete trios by Beethoven.
 In the following years, the Salle Gaveau hosted Eugène Ysaÿe (21 January 1908), Lazare-Lévy (27 January 1909), Marguerite Long (11 December 1911), Georges Enesco (8 February 1912), Fritz Kreisler (21 and 28 April 1912), Wilhelm Backhaus (15 May 1912), Claude Debussy (5 May 1917).